 It is easy to verify that by this construction $P$ is symmetric and doubly stochastic.
-Eqs.~\ref{eq:dcd1} and \ref{eq:dcd2} are performed only once and thus much more efficient than Sinkhorn-Knopp method which needs iterative steps.
+The calculations of $A$ and $P$ are performed only once and are thus computationally much more efficient than Sinkhorn-Knopp method which needs iterative steps.
 Here the matrix $A_{ik}$ can be treated as the random walk probability from the $i$th row index to the $k$th column index and $P_{ij}$ is interpreted as the two-step random walk probability between two row indices $i$ and $j$ via any column index $k$ (with uniform prior over row indices).
 Besides computational considerations, the choice of which projection to use is also data-dependent.